Explore

 - Start from the center of the page and work out.

-- Make the center a clear and strong visual image that depicts the general
+- Make the center a clear and strong visual image that depicts the general theme of the map.

 - Create sub-centers for sub-themes.